Wappinger: 17th century

+18th century

 In 1765, the remaining Wappinger in Dutchess County sued the Philipse family for control of the Philipse Patent land but lost.
 In the aftermath the Philipses raised rents on the European-American tenant farmers, sparking colonist riots across the region.

-In 1766 Daniel Nimham, last sachem of the Wappinger, was part of a delegation that traveled to London to petition the British Crown for land rights and better treatment by the American colonists.
+In 1766 Daniel Nimham, last sachem of the Wappinger, was part of a delegation that traveled to London to petition the British Crown for a restoration of land rights and better treatment by the American colonists.
 Britain had controlled former "Dutch" lands in New York since 1664.
-Nimham was then living in Stockbridge, but he was originally from the Wappinger settlement of Wiccopee, New York, near the Dutch-founded settlement of Fishkill on the Hudson.
+Nimham was then living in Stockbridge, but he was originally from the Wappinger settlement of Wiccopee, New York, in today's East Fishkill near the Hudson.
 He argued before the royal Lords of Trade, who were generally sympathetic to his claims, but did not arrange for the Wappinger to regain any land after he returned to North America.